-Jeff is executive producer for the 2018 movie “Little Pink House” – starring Oscar-nominated Catherine Keener and Jeanne Tripplehorn, with music by David Crosby.
+In 2018, Jeff’s biography Tiger Woods (co-written with Armen Keteyian) was a #1 New York Times bestseller.
+Oscar-winning director Alex Gibney is making a film based on the book.
+Jeff is an executive producer on the film.
+Also in 2018, Jeff was an executive producer for the 2018 movie “Little Pink House” – starring Oscar-nominated Catherine Keener and Jeanne Tripplehorn, with music by David Crosby.
 It’s based on Jeff’s book by the same title.
 Jeff is also a producer on “The System,” a television drama that’s being developed by Starz and is based on his 2013 national bestseller by the same title.

+Jeff is currently writing the biography of LeBron James.
+His publisher is Simon & Schuster.
 Jeff’s popular blog is at www.jeffbenedict.com.
 His literary agent is Richard Pine at InkWell Management in New York City.
+His film and television agents are Geoff Morley and Nick Shumaker at United Talent Agency in New York City.
 His public speaking agent is Ellis Trevor at Chartwell Worldwide Speakers Bureau in New York City.

 B.A., Eastern Connecticut State University, 1991; M.A., Northeastern University, 1995; J.D.
 New England School of Law, 2000